 There is no need to brown the ground beef first.
 You seriously just mix everything up in the crockpot and let it sit.
 No need to dirty an extra pan.
 Plus by using a spice mix like Primal Palate Taco Seasoning, you are saving time from measuring out multiple spices.

 The last time I made these was on our dairy reintroduction day after the Whole 30, so I added some shredded cheese.
 Cheese is not Paleo, but adding dairy back in is an integral part of the reintroduction phase of Whole 30 so that you can see how your body reacts to it.
-Cody and I both happen to have reactions to dairy – he experiences post nasal drip and I experience inflammation in my joints, mainly in my hips.
-If you notice yourself experiencing similar symptoms, I would highly suggest you try an elimination diet such as the Whole 30 to try to determine what is causing them.
+If you notice yourself experiencing symptoms like joint inflammation or post nasal drip, I would highly suggest you try an elimination diet such as the Whole 30 to try to determine what is causing them.

 If you are doing Whole 30, this beef makes for the perfect taco salad.
 If you are not doing Whole 30, enjoy these served with your favorite Paleo tortilla (like Siete Family Foods) or grain free tortilla chips (Siete to the rescue again!).